caffeinism/pfutils/README.md

 # pfutils

-This program is a basic sketching step.
-(I'm benchmarking performance with basic code)
----
 Basically, concurrency is not important when using Direct-attached storage(DAS).
 Reading blocks is a major bottleneck for DAS because metadata is very small and can be read immediately.

 But what about network-attached storage (NAS)?
 To read metadata from a file system that satisfies concurrency, communication with the metadata server(MDS) is required.
 The MDS may need to be read by communicating with another NAS.
 In that case, a round trip time of several milliseconds may occur.
 This is part of an unnecessary bottleneck, as it introduces another overhead that DAS does not have.